-To detect the splits, we analyse all locations through which the routes passed.
-To do this efficiently we divide the space by a grid with cell length L = 25 m (recommended).
-For every grid cell, we maintain information containing the cell's location, indexes of all routes passing through it and the total number of routes.
-We accumulate the evidence by processing the routes point-by-point.
+To detect the splits, we analysed all locations through which the routes passed.
+To do this efficiently we divided the space by a grid with cell length $L=25\,\mathrm{m}$ (recommended).
+For every grid cell, we maintained information containing the cell's location, indexes of all routes passing through it and the total number of routes.
+We accumulated the evidence by processing the routes point-by-point.
 Gaps can appear in the cell representation in places where consecutive route points are further apart than L (Figure 8).
 Owing to such gaps, it is possible that the method might miss some intersections.
-We therefore use interpolation to handle this problem.
+We therefore used interpolation to handle this problem.
 A more detailed explanation on the use of the grid is given in Mariescu and Fränti [2017].

 Figure 8.
-A sample route (top panel) and the cell representation with cell size $25 \text{ m} \times 25 \text{ m}$ (lower panel).
+A sample route (top panel) and the cell representation with cell size 25 m \times 25 m (lower panel).
 The gaps are filled using linear interpolation.

-After collecting the information, we process each cell only once.
+After collecting the information, we processed each cell only once.
 This approach makes the method much more scalable as the calculations depend far less on the number of routes than on the size of the area through which they pass.
 In this regard our method resembles the visual-based approaches, but it uses route information and is not limited to image-processing methods.

-The process is as follows.
-We first transfer the location of the cell closer to the stream of routes using the mean-shifting algorithm [Cheng 1995], which is basically a mode-seeking algorithm.
+The process was as follows.
+We first transferred the location of the cell closer to the stream of routes using the mean-shifting algorithm [Cheng 1995], which is basically a mode-seeking algorithm.
 At each step, it defines a fixed-radius neighbourhood and calculates the average location of the route points in this neighbourhood.
 The location is then updated to this average and the process is repeated until the location stabilizes.
 Figure 9 shows two examples of the mean-shift algorithm.
 Through this process, a location can sometimes end up in a different cell from the one where it started.